Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Examples

 \subsection{Codes with double degeneracy}

 To discriminate codes with higher degeneracy we may exploit joint detection events on pair of output modes.
 Consider the single-mode code with double degeneracy

 Single-mode codes find important applications in quantum sensing and communications protocols where individual measurements are preferred at each instance.
 Given the double degeneracy, our displacement-based receiver is not able to unambiguously discriminate signal states in this code.
-However, we can still discriminate these coherent states with LOP unitaries, vacuum auxiliary modes, displacement, and on-off detection by constructing receivers that take advantage of double detection events as described in Section~\ref{sec:2events}.
-The minimal inconclusive event probability of this class of receivers is determined as the solution to optimisation~\ref{opt2}.
-By noting the equivalence between arbitrary auxiliary modes and vacuum auxiliary modes followed by mode-wise displacement operations, the specific receiver that saturates the performance of linear receivers for this code is illustrated in Fig.~\ref{fig:double_degenerate_codes}(a).
+However, we can still discriminate these coherent states with LOP unitaries, vacuum auxiliary modes, displacement, and on-off detection by constructing receivers that exploit double detection events as described in Section~\ref{sec:2events}.
+The minimal inconclusive event probability of this class of receivers is determined as the solution to optimization ~(\ref{opt2}).
+By noting the equivalence between arbitrary auxiliary modes and vacuum auxiliary modes followed by mode-wise displacement operations, an explicit receiver that saturates the performance of linear receivers for this code is illustrated in Fig.~\ref{fig:double_degenerate_codes}(a).
 It requires two auxiliary modes: one prepared in the vacuum and the other in a coherent state with amplitude $\alpha/\sqrt{2}$ (as noted above using coherent state ancillas is equivalent to using vacuum ancillas and phase-space displacements).

-The modes are then mixed at two $50/50$ beam splitters, before the output is measured by mode-wise on-off photodetection.
-For an input signal amplitude $\alpha^j$ chosen from~\eqref{eq:sing_mode_dd}, we write the output coherent state amplitude at mode $k$ as $\zeta^j_k$.
+The modes are then mixed at two $50/50$ beam splitters and the output modes are measured by on-off photodetection.
+For an input amplitude $\alpha^j$ chosen from~\eqref{eq:sing_mode_dd}, we write the output coherent state amplitude at mode $k$ as $\zeta^j_k$.
 This input-output transformation on the coherent state amplitudes is summarised in Table~\ref{tab:signal_table}.
 By inspection of the table, it is evident that the coherent states can be unambiguously discriminated if two detectors click.
 For example, a joint detection on modes one and two identifies the input code word $\ket{\smash{{\alpha}^1}}=\ket{-\alpha}$ without error.
 From table~\ref{tab:signal_table}, the probability of a joint photodetection event in modes $k$ and $l$ can be determined through For this receiver, an inconclusive event corresponds to the absence of a joint photodetection event.
 Given a prior distribution $p^j$, the average probability of obtaining an inconclusive event is then given by

 which for a uniform prior, $p^j=1/3$, yields